skip to main content

 When the SAP completion percentage is below the requirement, your future financial aid will be in jeopardy.
 Please see the next question for more information.
 If you have had a SAP appeal approved and have been given specific conditions to meet, you will need to follow the stipulations listed on the SFA Status page in the Financial Aid section of your Student Center, accessible via Buckeye Link, in order to continue to receive financial aid.

-All undergraduate, graduate, Continuing Education (CEd), and Senior Professional students are monitored for Satisfactory Academic Progress (SAP).
+All undergraduate, graduate, Extended Education, and Senior Professional students are monitored for Satisfactory Academic Progress (SAP).
 Your "completion rate" reflects the ratio between the credit hours you have attempted and the credit hours you have successfully completed.
 Withdrawals, failing grades, incompletes, EN grades and hour drops after the 50% forfeiture period can all affect your SAP status or eligibility for financial aid, as can a low grade point average.

 If you do not meet the cumulative GPA and/or completion percentage requirements, you will be suspended and notified accordingly.
 Students on suspended status will not be eligible for aid.
 If you have almost reached your maximum time-frame, you will be notified.
 If you reach your maximum time frame, you will be put on Suspension Status and will no longer be eligible to receive aid.